 - Identifying compound words (also found in Verbal Reasoning papers)

 - A ‘cloze’ exercise in which the pupil must fill in gaps in a given sentence of passage (usually from a bank of words provided).

 Most 11+ English exams will feature a type of comprehension test.
 A comprehension requires students to read a passage and answer questions that demonstrate their understanding of it.
-The questions are usually either fact-finding, simple inferences, personal judgements and or questions identifying aspects of English language (identifying grammar, literary devices and vocabulary.)
+The questions are usually either fact-finding, simple inferences, personal judgements and/or questions identifying aspects of English language (identifying grammar, literary devices and vocabulary, for example.)

-The text used for the comprehension may be factual or fiction, including passages from classic works of fiction.
-These may contain language that children have rarely encountered before.
-This is why reading is such an essential part of 11+ preparation – you can read more about this in our blog post here, along with some tips and tricks for encouraging reluctant readers.
+The text used for the comprehension may be factual or fictional, including passages from classic novels.
+These often contain archaic phrases and words that children have never encountered before.
+This is why reading is such an essential part of 11+ preparation, as it can help children to recognise more of these words and it can help them to become accustomed to understanding unfamiliar language based on context.
+You can read more about this in our blog post here, along with some tips and tricks for encouraging reluctant readers.